 Maine Packing List

 Fun summer outfits aside, here’s what you absolutely should pack for Maine.
-The state is famous for its natural beauty, beautiful coastline and great outdoors, so forget about the fancy clothes unless you know you won’t be doing any of that rugged stuff!
+The state is famous for its natural beauty, beautiful coastline and great outdoors so lots of casual clothes and gear for all weather situations is key!

 We visited Maine in August, and found the days got HOT early.
 Sunrise was around 5:30am and it felt like mid afternoon by 6:45am.
 I lived in breathable cotton tops and dresses and definitely plan to get more of these super soft jersey shirts – they were sooo comfortable!